 The people of God are those who hear, believe, and obey the call of the gospel of Christ (II Thessalonians 2:14; Acts 2:37-41).
 Generally speaking, we are either in darkness (in sin, unacceptable unto God), or we are in the light (in truth, acceptable).
 Those who are acceptable unto God are described or designated by a multitude of figures, each emphasizing some particular characteristic of the saints.
 God's people are like workers in His vineyard, like soldiers in His witty, like sheep in His flock.
 Those are not different relationships — they are applied to the same people.
 When one becomes a branch upon Christ, the vine he also becomes a lively stone, built upon Christ, the foundation.
 He enters one acceptable relationship, variously described by these figures.

 Each figure has its own language or terminology.
-One is built upon the foundation, when God's people are likened unto a building, but he is born, when God's people are likened unto a family.
+One is built upon the foundation when God's people are likened to a building, but he is born, when God's people are likened to a family.
 It would be a mixing of figures to say one was born into a vine, or enlisted in a flock, or built into a family.
 If "born of God" is a mystical, "better-felt-than-told" process, then so is that of becoming a worker in the Lord's vineyard, or a runner in the Christian race.

-In each of these figures Christ is put in the prominent position.
-He is King in the kingdom, Shepherd of the flock, elder brother in the family, and head of the body.
-His position is not simply an honorary one, but its importance is established by it function.
-As head of the body He directs its activities; as King, He rules all who will be subject to Him, who therefore make up his kingdom.
+In each of these figures, Christ is put in the most prominent position.
+He is the King in the kingdom, the Shepherd of the flock, the elder brother in the family, and the head of the body.
+His position is not simply an honorary one, but its importance is established by its function.
+As head of the body, He directs its activities; as King, He rules all who will be subject to Him, who therefore make up his kingdom.
 He is the vine that gives life to each branch, and without whom there can be no fruit.
-He protects the sheep, and directs and pays the laborers.
+He protects the sheep and directs and pays the laborers.
 Christ is the foundation upon which each building block depends.